Geometric invariants of $5/2$-cuspidal edges: Isometric realizations of intrinsic -cuspidal edges

 \begin{lemma} Let $f: (\R^2,0)\to (\R^3,0)$ be a non-$\nu$-flat frontal-germ having a singular point $0$ of the first kind.
 Denote by $ds^2$ the first fundamental form of $f$.
 Then, $f$ at $0$ is a ${5/2}$-cuspidal edge if and only if $0$ is an intrinsic ${5/2}$-cuspidal edge {\rm (}as a singular point of the Kossowski metric $ds^2)$. \end{lemma}

-We remark that the assumption of the non-$\nu$-flatness cannot be removed, since there exists a cuspidal edge with vanishing limiting normal curvature such that the corresponding singular points of $ds^2$ are intrinsic ${5/2}$-cuspidal edges.
+We remark that the assumption of the non-$\nu$-flatness cannot be removed, since there exists a cuspidal edge with vanishing limiting normal curvature such that the corresponding singular points of $ds^2$ are intrinsic ${5/2}$-cuspidal edges. \begin{example} { Let $f: (\R^2,0)\to (\R^3,0)$ be a map-germ defined by $ f(u,v) = (u,u^2+v^2,v^3+v^4). $ The first fundamental form $ds^2$ is written as